nicc777/py-animus-extensions/doc/create-extensions-private.md

 2023-04-08 10:29:24,395 WARNING - ManifestManager:delete_manifest(): Manifest named "create-text-file-v1-hello-world" skipped because of skipDeleteAll setting
 ```

 Because the default behavior for the `py-animus` command is to run `delete all`, the content in the file was preserved because of the `skipDeleteAll: false` setting in the `/tmp/test-create-text-file-v1/ex/hello-world/example.yaml` manifest.
+To actually delete the output file, remove or comment out that line in the manifest and run the `delete` command again.
+The output file should now be deleted.

+> **Note**
+> The `skipDeleteAll: false` setting in any manifest is a good way to prevent any accidental deletion of resources.
+If you look at the extension manifest, the value is actually set to `false` and once you have added code and edited your documentation, it is highly recommended setting this value to `true` to avoid accidental deletion of your extension code and other edits.